district0x/d0x-libs/browser/district-ui-web3-tx-log-core/README.md

 [![Build Status](https://travis-ci.org/district0x/district-ui-web3-tx-log-core.svg?branch=master)](https://travis-ci.org/district0x/district-ui-web3-tx-log-core)

 Clojurescript [mount](https://github.com/tolitius/mount) + [re-frame](https://github.com/Day8/re-frame) module for a district UI,
 that provides core logic for transaction log components.
-This module does not provide [reagent](https://github.com/reagent-project/reagent) component for a transaction log, only logic to build the component upon.
+This module does not provide [reagent](https://github.com/reagent-project/reagent) UI component for a transaction log, only logic to build the component upon.
 This way many different reagent components can be build on top of this module.

-This module automatically listens to [district-ui-web3-tx](https://github.com/district0x/district-ui-web3-tx) events to build up chronological list of transactions.
-It means you don't need to add/remove transactions manually to this module unless doing something very specific.
-It also uses localstorage to store data between sessions, but only if [district-ui-web3-tx](https://github.com/district0x/district-ui-web3-tx) uses it as well.
+This module automatically listens to [district-ui-web3-tx](https://github.com/district0x/district-ui-web3-tx) events and based on that performs 2 things:
+1. Builds up chronological list of transactions.
+Also stores it in localstorage, but only if [district-ui-web3-tx](https://github.com/district0x/district-ui-web3-tx) uses localstorage as well.

+2. Extends [send-tx](https://github.com/district0x/district-ui-web3-tx#send-tx), so you can pass it key `:tx-log` with any data you want associate together with a transaction.
+Then these data can be displayed in transaction log UI component.

 ## Installation
-Add `[district0x/district-ui-web3-tx-log-core "1.0.0"]` into your project.clj
+Add `[district0x/district-ui-web3-tx-log-core "1.0.1"]` into your project.clj
 Include `[district.ui.web3-tx-log-core]` in your CLJS file, where you use `mount/start`

 ## API Overview